 "It's amazing!"
 Robinstar exclaimed.
 She turned to Robinwing.
 "What about my other four lives?
-I'd like to keep my ninth life, but what about the others?"
+I'd like to keep my ninth life, of course, but what about the others?"

 "They'll be wasted," Robinwing explained.
 "Thrown away.
 Robinstar, of SkyClan, touch noses with her."

 Robinstar of ShadowClan was about to ask how that was possible, but then she felt someone touching her nose.
 Another blinding white light appeared and Robinstar was forced to close her eyes.
 When she opened them she felt weak.
 She was gasping for air.

 "You've just lost eight of your nine lives, so be careful," Robinwing ordered.
 "By the powers of StarClan I now hail you by your new name.
 From now on you shall be known as Robinfeather."

 "Robinfeather!
 Robinfeather!"
 Lavaflame yowled.
 Robinwing joined in with her.

 Robinfeather tipped her head to the side.
 "Where is Robinstar?"

 "Your lives probably enabled him to return to where he's supposed to be," Robinwing replied.
 "SkyClan ancestors aren't supposed to be with us, so he's probably gone now."